ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 #### Step 2: add basic interactivity

 Modify the template to say something back.
+To start with, we will always respond the same thing.

 - open `mission_controller.py`: